-A. For the approval of Proposal 1 (the election of directors), the two nominees receiving the most "FOR" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected, regardless of whether that number represents a majority of the votes cast.
+For the approval of Proposal 1 (the election of directors), the two nominees receiving the most "FOR" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected, regardless of whether that number represents a majority of the votes cast.
 Abstentions and broker non-votes will have no effect on the outcome of the election of directors.

-To be approved, Proposals 2, 3, 4 and 5 (ratifying the selection of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2018; approving the Say-On-Pay Proposal; approving the amendment to our certificate of incorporation; and approving the amendment to our 2008 omnibus equity incentive plan) must receive "FOR" votes from the holders of a majority of shares present at the Annual Meeting, either in person or by proxy.
-Abstentions and broker non-votes will have the same effect as a vote against the proposal, because passage of Proposals 2, 3, 4 and 5 requires the affirmative vote of a majority of the votes present, in person or by proxy, at the Annual Meeting.
+With respect to Proposals 2,3 and 6 (ratifying the selection of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2020, approving the Say-On-Pay Proposal and approving an amendment to our 2018 Omnibus Equity Incentive Plan) each proposal must receive "FOR" votes from the holders of a majority of shares present or represented at the Annual Meeting and voting on the matter, either in person or by proxy.
+Broker non-votes will have no effect on determining whether the affirmative votes for Proposals 2,3 and 6 constitute a majority of the shares present or represented by proxy and voting at the Annual Meeting.
+Abstentions shall have the same effect as a negative vote on these proposals.